HELP US GROW THE COLLECTION! Submit a compound here.

 OPTION 2

-80 compounds per assay-ready plate, with 4-point dilution format for each compound.
+64 compounds per assay-ready plate, with 5-point dilution format for each compound.
+This is only available for REPO1.

 us for MTA and access to screening sets.
 All orders will be processed and managed by the Broad compound management group.
 Screening can be done in your lab or in collaboration with the Center for the Development of Therapeutics(CDoT) at Broad Institute.